PaulSolt/Auto-Layout-Book/README.md

-# Auto-Layout-Book-Log
+# Auto Layout Book

-A beginners guide to Auto Layout using Xcode 10, Storyboards, and Interface Builder
+A beginner's guide to Auto Layout using Xcode 10 and Storyboards

 [Sign up to learn more >>](https://pages.convertkit.com/e119bf9a85/858c1c1a46)